MooersLab/scimaxuserconfig/README.md

 )
 ```

-Create a *.emacs-profile* file, which contains the name of your default emacs profile.
+Create a *.emacs-profile* file containing the name of your default emacs profile.

 ```elisp
  default